ResamVi/Highlighter/README.md

 ## Changes in this Fork
 Features
-- Introduces sync storage to work across multiple Firefox devices.
+- ~~Introduces sync storage to work across multiple Firefox devices.~~
+    - Sync storage is too limited.
+Feature is removed.
 - Removed telemetry
 - Decrease highlight opacity so highlighted text is visible on dark mode websites
 - Highlighting works on Single-page applications that change their content (without their URL changing)